Shortbread Facts and Recipes: A Traditional Christmas Treat

 Shortbread is a wonderfully rich and buttery biscuit with a melt-in-your-mouth texture.
 It's available in stores at any time of year but is traditionally associated with the Christmas season.
 It's a lovely treat on its own or with a cup of tea or coffee.

-Shortbread biscuits or cookies are easy to make at home.
+Single-serving shortbread biscuits or cookies are easy to make at home.
 The recipe contains only three essential ingredients - sugar, butter and flour - and produces a delicious result.
 Extra ingredients can be added to produce a wide variety of flavours.

 Shortbread has been popular for a long time and has an interesting history.
 It's associated with Scotland and is very popular in the United Kingdom.
-The joy of eating shortbread has spread to many other countries, however.
+The joy of eating the biscuit has spread to many other countries, however.
 I always have some in my home at Christmas.
 Like Christmas cake, Christmas pudding with custard and mince pies, shortbread is a traditional part of my family's holiday celebration.

 Why is Shortbread "Short"?